uclaacm/selector-safari/README.md

 Things you should do **after using this as a template**:

-- [ ] find-and-replace `selector-safari` with your GitHub repo's project name in this README (it's in a few places, so use an editor!)
-- [ ] set up [Netlify](https://www.netlify.com/) for this app - talk to matt (@malsf21) or leo (@krashanoff) if you need access to the Teach LA Netlify team
-- [ ] turn on "Automatically delete head branches" in GitHub `Settings > Options`
-- [ ] in `Settings > Branches`, create a branch protection rule that requires PR reviews.
-You can optionally enable status checks.
 - [ ] update the README badges for the GitHub Actions and Netlify with the correct links!
 - [ ] update and delete this documentation!